thecosmos42/image-processing-service/README.md

-# 🖼️ Image Processing Service (Spring Boot)
+# 🖼️ Image Processing Service

 A minimal, extensible image processing API built with Spring Boot.
-Users can register, upload images, and apply transformations such as resizing, cropping, rotating, and grayscale filters.
+Users can register, upload images, and apply transformations such as resizing, cropping, rotating, and filters.
 All files are stored locally with support for chained synchronous processing and JWT-based authentication.

 ---

 ## 🚀 Features

-- ✅ **User Registration & Login** with JWT Authentication
+- **User Registration & Login** with JWT Authentication
-- 📦 **Image Upload API** with size/format constraints (JPG, JPEG, PNG, etc.)
+- **Image Upload API** with size/format constraints (JPG, JPEG, PNG, etc.)
-- 🧱 **Synchronous Image Transformations**:
+- **Synchronous Image Transformations**:
   - Resize
   - Crop
   - Rotate
   - Grayscale / Sepia filters
   - Format conversion
-- 🗂️ **Local Storage** with organized folder structure per user/image
+- **Local Storage** with organized folder structure per user/image
-- 📄 **RESTful API** design for easy integration with clients
+- **RESTful API** design for easy integration with clients
-- 🪵 Basic **logging** for debugging and development
+- Basic **logging** for debugging and development
-- 🧪 Test locally — no deployment required
+- Test locally — no deployment required

 ---